silbongio/silbongio.github.io/courses/stellar-structures.md

 ##### Course structure

-<p>This course will be taught face-to-face.
-Class materials are available online, so you are required to have a reliable internet connection and be able to access the internet on a regular basis.
-There is no hybrid option for this course.
-See below for attendance and participation policies.</p>

-<p>This class will take an adapted format of a “flipped classroom”.
-That is, students will complete work at home <strong>before</strong> class.
-Class time will be reserved for putting into practice the studied content.
+<p>This course is taught face-to-face.
+Class materials are available online.
+We take an adapted format of a “flipped classroom”.
+That is, students complete work at home <strong>before</strong> class.
+Class time is reserved for putting into practice the studied content.
 Therefore, it is essential that students do the required work at home.</p>
 <br>

 #### Sample lecture notes